Azure/azureml-examples/sdk/python/foundation-models/stabilityai/gradio_sample/README.md

 * Create a project and resource group

-* Select Stability AI models from Model catalog.
-This example assumes you are Stable Diffusion 3.5 Large.
+* Select Stability AI models from Model catalog and deloy any of the Stability models

 * Deploy with "Pay-as-you-go"